-Vibration control of smart structures have been achieved by using emergent technologies and smart materials in the recent years.
-As one of effective structural control techniques, the semiactive control becomes very promising for the vibration attenuation in smart structures due to its inherent stability, requirement of low electric supply and the facility of maintenance [1]-[2].
-In a semiactive control system, the adjustment of the damping and/or stiffness of adaptable devices can be done on-line according to feedback signals and control commands.
-One of promising semiactive actuators is the magnetorheological (MR) damper which can change rapidly its state from linear viscous fluid to semi-solid in milliseconds when it is exposed to a magnetic field.
-In general, the design of semiactive controller is generally difficult due to the high nonlinearities, mainly the hysteresis phenomenon, presented by the MR damper.
-In this paper, new semiactive control approaches are proposed based on the backstepping control technique in order to attenuate the vibrations of smart structures subject to unknown external disturbances.
+Semiactive backstepping control for vibration attenuation in structures equipped with magnetorheological actuators Ningsu Luo, Rodolfo Villamizar, Josep Vehí and Shirley Dyke Abstract: This paper deals with the problem of semiactive vibration control of civil engineering structures subject to unknown external disturbances (for example, earthquakes, winds, etc.).
+Two kinds of semiactive controllers are proposed based on the backstepping control technique.
+The experimental setup used is a 6-story test structure equipped with shear-mode semiactive magnetorheological dampers being installed in the Washington University Structural Control and Earthquake Engineering Laboratory (WUSCEEL).
+The experimental results obtained have verified the effectiveness of the proposed control algorithms. keyword: Smart structures, semiactive control, vibration attenuation, backstepping control, hysteretic damper.
+I. INTRODUCTION Significant advances in the vibration control of civil engineering structures have been achieved in the last years with the increasing application of emergent technologies and smart materials.
+Among diverse structural control techniques proposed (active, passive, semiactive, etc.), the semiactive control concept becomes very promising for the vibration attenuation in flexible structures due to its inherent stability, requirement of low electric supply and the facility of maintenance.
+In a semiactive control system, on-line adjustment of the damping and/or stiffness of adaptable devices are done according to feedback signals and control commands.
+In general, a semiactive controller can act in a desirable fashion in both passive and active control modes, with its performance generally enhanced in active mode [1]-[2].
+One of promising semiactive actuators is the magnetorheological (MR) damper which can change rapidly its state from linear viscous fluid to semi-solid in milliseconds when exposed to a magnetic field.
+However, the design of semiactive controller are generally difficult due to the high nonlinearities, mainly the hysteresis phenomenon, presented This work has been partially funded by the European Union (European Regional Development Fund) and the Commission of Science and Technology of Spain (CICYT) through the coordinated research projects DPI2005-08668-C03-02 and DPI2002-04018-C02-02 and by the government of Catalonia through SGR00296.
+Ningsu Luo and Josep Vehí are with the Department of Electronics, Computer Science and Automation, Universitat de Girona, 17071, Girona, Spain. ningsu@eia.udg.es, vehi@eia.udg.es Rodolfo Villamizar is with the School of Electrical and Electronics Engineering and Telecommunication, Universidad Industrial de Santander, Bucaramanga, Colombia. rovillam@uis.edu.co Shirley J. Dyke is with the Faculty of Engineering Sciences, Washington University in St.Louis, , USA. sdyke@seas.wustl.edu by the MR damper.
+In this paper, two new semiactive control approaches are proposed based on the backstepping control technique for attenuating vibrations of civil engineering structures subject to unknown external disturbances.
 The paper is organized as follows.
 First, the description of experimental setup is given.
 Then, the identification of hysteretic model of the MR damper is presented.
 In the controller design, the dynamics of MR dampers is taken into account so as to achieve the better performance of the semiactivelly controlled structure.
 Finally, experimental results are presented to show the effectiveness of proposed control schemes.